1015s/oss-project/README.md

 1. Select the file you want to create as a git repository
 2. Right-click
-3. Create git repository 선택
+3. To select a create git repository

 <br>